By Nyedra W. Booker, PharmD, MPH and Stephanie Fox-Rawlings, PhD

 Do you remember when children use to play on tire swings in the backyard or at the park?
 Those same tires are now being put to a new and possibly hazardous use!
 Recycled rubber tires have become one of the top choice materials for surfacing children’s playgrounds.
-According to the U.S. Environmental Protection Agency (EPA), approximately 290 million scrap tires are generated each year, with 28 million being ground up for various surfaces.
-Logically, tire scraps seemed like a surface that would be less likely to harm children if they fell.
+6 In 2013, approximately 233 million scrap tires were generated, of which 8% (approximately 17.5 million tires) was processed for playground surface cover and 4% (almost 10 million tires) for sports surfaces.
+7 Logically, tire scraps seemed like a surface that would be less likely to harm children if they fell.
 Recycling tires for use in playgrounds also keeps them out of landfills where they take up space, harbor rodents and other animals, and trap standing water that serve as breeding grounds for mosquitos and other disease-bearing insects.
 In addition, tires that have been thrown away can catch fire and that releases many different harmful chemicals into the air and ground water.
+8

 The tire material used on playgrounds can include the following:

 - Loose tire shred (rubber mulch) or “crumb” on a surface that can be raked.

 - Tire shreds that are combined with a binder and then poured onto a permanent surface

-- Tiles made from tire shreds and binder that have been factory-molded, then glued to a playground surface.
+- Tiles made from tire shreds and binder that have been factory-molded, then glued to a playground surface.6

 There has been increasing evidence that raises concerns about the safety of recycled tire material used on playground surfaces.
-While tire rubber includes natural rubber from rubber trees, it also contains phthalates (chemicals that affect hormones, see Phthalates and Children’s Products), polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs) and other chemicals known or suspected to cause adverse health effects.
-PAHs, for example, are natural or human-made chemicals that are made when oil, gas, coal or garbage is burned.
-According to the EPA, breathing air contaminated with PAHs may increase a person’s chance of developing cancer, and the Agency for Toxic Substances and Disease Registry (ATSDR) states that PAHs may increase the risk for cancer and also increase the chances of birth defects.,
+While tire rubber includes natural rubber from rubber trees, it also contains phthalates (chemicals that affect hormones, see Phthalates and Children’s Products), polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs) and other chemicals known or suspected to cause adverse health effects.9 PAHs, for example, are natural or human-made chemicals that are made when oil, gas, coal or garbage is burned.
+10 According to the EPA, breathing air contaminated with PAHs may increase a person’s chance of developing cancer, and the Agency for Toxic Substances and Disease Registry (ATSDR) states that PAHs may increase the risk for cancer and also increase the chances of birth defects.10, 11